If you are experiencing some confusion with regards to the name of this dish then keep reading because you won’t be confused for long:-

 Despite the different names of this dish, if I had to use one word to unify the different translations I would use the word donut.
 These aren’t your typical donuts, however.
 In Ghana this donut, called boflot/bofrot, is differentiated by its crispy outer skin and soft stretchy middle and is normally eaten at breakfast time with a millet porridge or corn meal.
 It is also, however, a popular roadside snack.
 The Nigerian variation is called puff puff and this donut closely resembles the New Orleans delicacy, the beignet.
 Whatever you want to call it, this treat it is absolutely delicious!

 Of course and as usual I had to find a way to make this recipe healthier/lighter for you guys.
 I swapped the full fat evaporated milk, granulated sugar, plain flour, butter and deep frying method for light evaporated milk, organic apple sauce, whole grain flour, coconut oil and a baking method.
 Of course, to keep it in tune with this romantic season, I decided to infuse the donut with chocolate which gave it a special touch.

-Well, without further ado, here is the recipe and I hope you make it for someone this Valentine’s Day!
+Well, without further ado, here is the recipe:-

 What You Will Need:-

 1/4 cup coconut sugar (other organic sugar)

 1 heaped teaspoon/ 1 packet of active dry yeast

 3 1/2 cups whole grain flour

 - Activate your yeast by pouring it into your lukewarm water, mixing until dissolved and leaving for 5 minutes until a foam layer emerges on top of the water.

 - In a large bowl, add your egg, milk, vanilla, salt, apple sauce, sugar and yeast mixture.
 Mix/wisk together.